-Based upon the answers to these questions, and the skin test allergy results for the child, a computerized tailored report was automatically generated.
+Based on the answers to these questions, and the skin test allergy results for the child, a computerized tailored report was automatically generated.
 This report could be as short as a few pages, or longer than 40 pages – each CARAT report was unique to the child and family.
 The CARAT report also included handouts (in English or Spanish) that could be given to the family for the child-relevant risks, as well as background information for the Asthma Counselor to facilitate their discussions with the family.
-A more detailed overview of the CARAT can be found here.
-An example of a tailored CARAT computerized output report can be found here.
 Note the graphical risk profile on page 8, followed by handouts for the family that follow.
 These handouts are provided in 3 formats; first, with mostly pictures to address low-literacy; secondly, with more text explanation for the family; and finally, in considerable detail for the Asthma Counselor.

 The environmental risks were linked to the child’s specific skin test allergy results to ensure that interventions were undertaken only when the environmental risk was appropriate for the child’s sensitivities and exposure combinations – otherwise, a brief educational discussion was conducted for those environmental risks that were not of immediate importance.